yeah-genie/Kastor-Data-Academy/Episode 2 The Ghost User's Ranking Manipulation 2a75673e146f8017bfb8dc2e519f3a11.md

 **KASTOR**: "Temporary email service.
 Disposable emails that work once, then vanish."

-**MAYA**: "But the referral code... that should have flagged our system!"
+**Maya**: "But the referral code... that should have flagged our system!"

 **KASTOR**: "It should.
 Unless..."